camunda/blog.camunda.org/content/post/2019/11/cawemo-release-integrations-visual-comparison.md

 categories = ["Modeling"]
 tags = ["Cawemo"]
 date = "2019-11-12"
-title = "Integrations, Visual Diagram Comparisons, and More: Announcing the Q4 2019 Cawemo Release"
+title = "Modeler And Engine Integrations And More: Announcing the Q4 2019 Cawemo Release"
 +++

 This week’s Cawemo release for both the SaaS and on-premises editions introduced new capabilities for all types of users.
 If you’ve already seen the presentation from CamundaCon 2019 [“It’s All About People: Collaboration with Cawemo,”](https://www.youtube.com/watch?v=AktOF_Hsgzo&feature=youtu.be) then you’re probably familiar with these updates–and if you’d like to see the features demoed in a real-world scenario, then the presentation recording is a great resource for you.